jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Categorical/README.md

     - For GAGEBRTH;
         - ANOVA and Kruskal-Wallis

 - Subsets df to specific columns and removes missing data across the board.

-- VIF is used to asses each variable.
+- VIF is used to asses each variable for multicollinearity.
 MainHap and FUEL_FOR_COOK are one-hot encoded and the 1st is dropped.
 - Pearson correlation: Using same df from above except 1st is not droped.
 - Output results:Separate Bonferroni correction for each test type.

+# VIF results
 ```
            Variable          VIF
 0         TYP_HOUSE  1492.133301